-A USB drive is one of the most commonly used plug-and-play portable data storage devices on the market.
-These handy little drives are also called flash or keychain drives.
-Click here for USB recovery information.
-They quickly replaced the use of floppy and Zip drive disks.
-Some people even prefer them to CD-based storage.
+USB drives are very common.
+These plug-and-play portable data storage devices can be found anywhere in the market.
+The handy little drives are also called flash, keychain or thumb drives.
+Click here for USB recovery options if you have lost data on one.
+These drives quickly replaced the use of floppy and Zip drive disks in the 1990’s.
+Most people even prefer them to CD-based storage.

 When functioning properly, a user simply plugs the drive into an open USB port.
 The computer’s operating system will recognize the device as a removable drive and assign it a drive letter.
 Unlike most other removable drives, the USB device does not require rebooting after it is attached.
 It also doesn’t require an external or battery power supply of any kind.